pavelicii/android-ui-testing-features/README.md

 ## Tools

-For now, the whole testing stuff is made with the help of and for these frameworks:
+All testing stuff is made with the help of the following frameworks:

 * [Espresso](https://developer.android.com/training/testing/espresso/) — Instrumentation testing framework by Google
 * [Barista](https://github.com/SchibstedSpain/Barista) — built on top of Espresso and provides more simple API